Theatre Sound Design, Show Control & Virtual Sound System Software

 • Axia Ethernet PCI cards - variable latencies

-• RME MADI PCI cards - variable latencies
+• RME MADI PCI cards - variable latencies with up to 8 cards per computer for a maximum of 512 channels total per server

 • Yamaha mLAN interface using ASIO driver